publishpress/PublishPress-Checklists/readme.txt

 1. Go to your site's admin page;
 2. Access the "Plugins" page;
 3. Click on the "Add New" button;
-4. Search for "PublishPress Content Checklist";
+4. Search for "PublishPress Checklists";
-5. Install PublishPress Content Checklist plugin;
+5. Install PublishPress Checklists plugin;
-6. Activate the PublishPress Content Checklist plugin.
+6. Activate the PublishPress Checklists plugin.

 **Manually uploading the plugin to your repository**

-1. Download the PublishPress Content Checklist plugin zip file;
+1. Download the PublishPress Checklists plugin zip file;
 2. Upload the plugin to your site's repository under the *"/wp-content/plugins/"* directory;
 3. Go to your site's admin page;
 4. Access the "Plugins" page;
-5. Activate the PublishPress Content Checklist plugin.
+5. Activate the PublishPress Checklists plugin.

 == Usage ==
 - Make sure you have PublishPress plugin installed and active;